ibnzUK/Photoshop-NFT-Generator/README.md

    In Photoshop, go to File -> Scripts -> Browse -> navigate to PHOTOSHOP NFT GENERATOR -> and select `CreateNFTs.js`

 2. **Update Metadata Fields**

+* Open Photosho and go to File
+* Select Scripts
+* Select Browse
-   In Photoshop, go to File -> Scripts -> Browse -> navigate to PHOTOSHOP NFT GENERATOR -> and select `UpdateMetadata.js`
+* Navigate to PHOTOSHOP NFT GENERATOR
+* Select `UpdateMetadata.js` file to run

 `Your NFT collection will be created in the `/collection` directory. `